evansuva/cvillemathcircle/content/main.md

 </table>
 <br></br>
 <a href="/images/IMG_1867.jpg"><img src="/images/IMG_1867.jpg" width=600></img></a><Br>
 Lucky for us, everyone's birthday is between today and the end of June!
+(Charlotte and Dorina are fighting over the June 29 square.)
 </center>

 Calendars (Excel spreadsheets, to print, use landscape mode and scale-to-fit): [31-day months](/docs/calendar30.xlsx), [30-day months](/docs/calendar28.xlsx)